Pareto Adaptive Robust Optimality via a Fourier-Motzkin Elimination Lens: Conclusion

 \section{Conclusion}

 In this paper, we dealt with Pareto efficiency in two-stage adaptive robust optimization problems.
 Similar to static robust optimization, the large majority of solution techniques focus only on worst-case optimality, and may yield solutions that are not Pareto efficient.
-To alleviate this, we introduced the concept of Pareto Adaptive Robustly Optimal (PARO) solutions.\footnote{For ARO problems, every non-PARO solution is dominated by a PARO solution, even if the former is Pareto Robustly Optimal (PRO), as defined by \citet{Iancu14}.}
+To alleviate this, the concept of Pareto Adaptive Robustly Optimal (PARO) solutions has been introduced in the literature, and is formalized in a general framework in this paper.\footnote{For ARO problems, every non-PARO solution is dominated by a PARO solution, even if the former is Pareto Robustly Optimal (PRO), as defined by \citet{Iancu14}.}

 Using FME as the predominant technique, we have analyzed the relation between PRO and PARO and investigated optimality of various decision rule structures in both worst-case and non-worst-case scenarios.
 We have shown the existence of PARO here-and-now decisions and shown that there exists a PWL decision rule that is PARO.